LoreStudio-Charles/Virtue/README.md

 You turn to see Lily crouched by the small pond.
 Her hands are cupped around something, and you can hear her excited chatter.
 Curious, you hurry over and find her with a tiny, shivering frog in her hands.
 Its skin glistens in the sunlight but does not look well, its limbs trembling and its eyes wide with fear.
 "Oh, look!"
 Lily beams, delighted.
 "Can we keep it?
 It's so cute!"
 Before you can reply, another voice interrupts.
 It's Cait who is trudging up the path with a frown.
 "Frogs are dirty and slimy," she says dismissively, shaking her head.
 "Leave it alone, Lily.
 It doesn't belong here."
 Lily's face falls, and you feel a flicker of conflict.
 You know the little frog needs care, but you also see Cait's frustration and the scrapes on her knees from her earlier attempts to catch fish.
-There's a hint of worry in her voice—not just about the frog, but perhaps a profound concern for what it means to waste time on something she views as insignificant.
+There's a hint of worry in her voice, not just about the frog, but perhaps a profound concern for what it means to waste time on something she views as insignificant.
 You place your hand on Lily's shoulder, feeling the warmth of her excitement juxtaposed against Cait's sternness.
 Do you:
 ##### Option Cards
 - Encourage Lily to nurture the frog with **Charity** despite Cait's objections.